 The credit bureaus on their part investigate in their own way, all your personal & occupational or business financial dealings especially the loan accounts, etc. Before assessing your credit score, the bureau also goes into your repayment details with regards to any credit or loan accounts.

-Obviously, when you are in need of funds, say personal loan, you are expected to have a high credit score, more so because such borrowings are unsecured funding.
+Obviously, when you are in need of funds, say Shriram Finance Personal Loan, you are expected to have a high credit score, more so because such borrowings are unsecured funding.
 It is rightly said that no problem is without a solution.
 The past due debt affecting your credit file can be overcome by one of the following recourse: